This article answers the question, “What is Shared Hosting?”

 - Reseller hosting uses multiple servers to ensure scalability and reliability, making it a good choice for dynamic websites.

-- Tailored for WordPress websites, this hosting option provides optimized performance and security.
+- Managed WordPress Hosting is tailored for WordPress websites-this hosting option provides optimized performance and security.

 Shared hosting is an excellent entry-level hosting solution for individuals and small businesses looking to establish an online presence.
 It combines affordability, ease of use, and sufficient resources for most small-scale websites.
 However, as your website grows, you may need to explore other hosting options like VPS or cloud hosting.